samedii/labyrinth/README.md

 Note: After we have created a dream world we now have accesss to a differentiable world model(!)
 Only seems to work with RelaxedOneHotCategorical

 Q-learning to find best path?

+Idea: Train on samples from previous model (but give them low sample weight?).
+Basically add dreamed up samples to dataset

+GAN?
+Is this a real labyrinth?

+We need to have the uncertainty earlier (i.e. the uncertainty of the relationship)